 Maine Coons use their big bushy tails to help keep them warm during the harsh Winters of New England.
 They do this by wrapping their big tails around their body.

 One easy way to spot a Maine Coon cat, is by their voice.

-Maine Coons do not make a ‘meow’ sound, but instead tend to ‘chirp’ and ‘trill’ at their owners.
-They do not tend to hiss at people, unless provoked.
-However, they will make their feelings known to their owners via a selection of annoyed chirps, if you try to move them when they are comfortable and do not want to be moved!
+Maine Coons do not make a ‘meow’ sound, but instead, tend to ‘chirp’ and ‘trill’ at their owners.
+They do not tend to hiss at people unless provoked.
+However, they will make their feelings known to their owners via a selection of annoying chirps, if you try to move them when they are comfortable and do not want to be moved!